 Home Abstracts » Call for Abstracts

-Present your work at the 47th FEBS Congress
+Present your work at the 48th FEBS Congress!

-The Congress organizers are pleased to invite you to submit an abstract for consideration for the 47th FEBS Congress.
-Abstracts must be submitted via the online participant portal, before March 13, 2023 (extension from March 9, 2023).
+The Congress organizers are pleased to invite you to submit an abstract by March 8, 2024 for consideration for the 48th FEBS Congress.
+Abstracts must be submitted via the online participant portal when it opens in November 2023.
 Abstract topics can be seen here.